prashantlearndevops/web-project/README.md

 # web-project
 Devops Training

 # line has been added to compare online Git Repo Changes

+## contribution
+Fork the Repo and raise pull requste